dayuyang1999/Personal_Website/content/authors/admin/_index.md

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

 He is super passionate about Automobile Industry and equipped with comprehensive knowledge ranging from (not limited to) automobile marketing to mechanical details.
-He's dream is to bring the state-of-the-art quantitivate analysis to automobile marketing management.
+His dream is to bring the state-of-the-art quantitivate analysis to automobile marketing management.